oberhofer/luacwrap/doc/luacwrap.md

 Embedded objects can also be used to push C pointers during calls from C to Lua.
 But in this case you hav to be aware that in most cases the C pointer isn't valid after the Lua function scope ends.
-If you want's to store the referenced value you have to duplicate the underlying instance via
+If you want to store the referenced value you have to duplicate the underlying instance via
 <object>:__dup(), which creates a new boxed object.

     function callback_from_C(myobject)